 A red witch hazel.

-Then there was this very strange one – Edgeworthia chrysantha ‘Grandiflora.’
-An unusual looking flower, which is generally pest and disease free – according to the RHS.
+This is Edgeworthia chrysantha ‘Grandiflora.’
+An unusual looking flower, which according to the RHS, is generally pest and disease free.
 It originates from the Himalayas and was introduced in the 1850’s.
 It is tricky to cultivate, but produces fragrant blooms if successful.

+They’re here!
 The botanical name for snowdrops is ‘Galanthus.’
 The name is thought to come from the Greek word ‘gala’ meaning milk – like the colour of the plant.
 There are 2500 varieties of snowdrop.
+According to folklore, bringing snowdrops into the home may signify impending death…